JnyJny/busylight/README.md

 ```

 ## Linux Post-Install Activities
-Linux controls access to USB devices via the udev subsystem.
+Linux controls access to USB devices via the [udev subsystem][UDEV].
 By
 default it denies non-root users access to devices it doesn't
 recognize.
 I've got you covered!